Chocolate donut nima peanut test result :)

 Nima Sensor recently launched their Peanut Sensor and I gave it a test run.
 Some of my Nima peanut test results were pleasantly surprising or very upsetting!

 Disclosure/Disclaimer: Nima Sensor sent me their device with 12 peanut cartridges.
-I purchased all the items I tested and have no obligation to write about Nima or what to say, all opinions are mine.
+I purchased all the food items I tested and have no obligation to write about Nima or what to say, all opinions are mine.
 I’m sharing this experiences for informational purposes only, readers must continue to be vigilant to determine whether foods are suitable to eat by reading labels, contacting the food manufacturer, and/or consulting their medical professional team.
 SEE UPDATE BELOW 9/20/18

 The huge news is that Nima Sensor recently launched their small portable device that you can use to test whether a tiny food sample contains peanuts or not.
 The idea is that you add a small sample of food into a testing cartridge, insert the cartridge into the device, wait a few minutes and then you have your peanut test results.
 I’ve been following Nima Sensor since they launched their gluten test and I’ve been looking forward to trying their Nima’s peanut sensor since we chatted at a conference.